-This course is a survey incorporating intrapersonal, interpersonal, and public speaking.
-Students will acquire theory and develop skills in workplace communication interviewing, demonstrations, informative speaking, and persuasive speaking.
+This course will focus on intrapersonal, interpersonal, and public speaking.
+Students will acquire theory and develop skills in gender communication, workplace communication, interviewing, informative speaking and persuasive speaking.
+(3 credits)

 Student Learning Outcomes (SLOs)